roeger/icaps25.github.io/content/organization/paper_classification_system.md

   - Examples of contributions in this category would be, but are not limited to: optimisations/specializations of existing algorithms, propagators, decompositions into subproblems, etc.
 - Models
-  - The paper discusses new representations of solutions or elements of planning problems.
+  - The paper describe new representations of planning problems and their solutions.
   - Examples of contributions in this category would be, but are not limited to: new mathematical frameworks for existing problems or original descriptions of new problems, refinements in existing frameworks for knowledge representation of actions, goals, states, or other rigorously defined concept that describes solutions planning and scheduling problems.
 - Position Paper
-  - The paper presents novel research questions, or reflects on the status and approaches to existing research questions.
+  - The paper contributes a thoughtful critique or bold new perspectives of the field.
-  - Examples of contributions in this category would be: meta-analysis of research trends, results, benchmarks.
+  - Examples of contributions in this category would be: meta-analysis of research trends, descriptions of new challenge problems suitable for planning and scheduling, historical perspectives and analysis of the field and technical discussions of various implementation techniques.
 - Tools
   - The paper discusses a tool of interest to the community or a new version of a tool built using novel algorithmic and engineering techniques.
 Submissions must describe tools of broad interest and utility to the ICAPS community.